troclaux/notes/aws.md

 - optimize resource utilization
 - get a unified view of operational health

+### CloudWatch Alarm

+> monitor metric or math expression and perform one or more actions based on it over a specific time periond

+> trigger notifications for any metric

+- alarm actions
+  - auto scaling: increase/decrease ec2 instances "desired" count
+  - ec2 actions: stop, terminate, reboot or recover ec2 instance
+  - [sns](#sns-simple-notification-service) notifications: send notification into sns topic
+- can choose period on which to evaluate the alarm
+- statistic types: %, max, min, sum, sampleCount, etc
+- alarm states
+  - OK
+  - INSUFICIENT_DATA
+  - ALARM

+### CloudWatch Logs

+> logging service that collects, monitors and stores log data from various aws resources, applications and services in real time

+- log groups: container for logs from similar sources
+- log streams

 ## CloudFormation

 > fully managed service that allows you to create and manage AWS resources using templates

+- template: configuration file that defines infrastructure
+- similar to terraform
+- uses json or yaml
+- easily generate diagrams of your templates
+- no need to define ordering and orchestration
+- use existing templates on the web
+- support for almost all aws resources

+### workflow

+1. you write a template
+1. upload template to CloudFormation
+1. CloudFormation provisions and manages the resources

 ## AMI - Amazon Machine Image